TelluIoT/ThingML/compilers/README.md

 		   Compiler ID (Mandatory unless --tool (-t) is used) --help, -h
 		   Display this message.
 		   Default: false
+		--create-directory, -d
+		   Create a directory named after the configuration in which the generated code will be put.
+		   Default: false
 		--options
 		   additional options for ThingML tools.